 But it is not so.
 Certain posts are kept for " gentlemen," with a very vulgar test of gentle birth; and those who cannot undergo the test are disqualified, though they have a right to bear arms without stain or abatement-which is more than some of our aristocracy could say if heralds did their duty.
-A single case will illustrate our meaning; and from its nature it will be seen to be only one of a class in a host of abuses where there are many classes.
-A young gentleman is educated at a public school, goes to college, and at every stage in his progress takes such honours as show that his attainments are worthy of higher tests.
+A single case will said, "but for the English and the Turks."illustrate our meaning; and from its nature it Is it come to that coupling?-"It is imposwill be seen to be only one of a class in a host sible to act with such people.
+They are of abuses where there are many classes.
+A young gentleman is educated at a public stupid and slow ! school, goes to college, and at every stage in his progress takes such honours as show that his attainments are worthy of higher tests.
 He studies engineering, and has an ambition to avail himself of the new "opening," by which students at the established schools are admitted to the Woolwich Academy for six months' probationary study before entering the corps of Royal Engineers.
 The testimonials of the candidate are absolutely conclusive as to his eligibility; but he is stopped at the first question.
 He applies for admission.
 The official asks-

-Not what the youth's attainments are, what his training, his qualities, or his health; not anything about himself at all; but against the youth!
+Not what the youth's attainments are, what his training, his qualities, or his health; not anything about himself at all; but